yassinbenelhajlahsen/iOS101-Pre-work/README.md

 ## Notes

-Describe any challenges encountered while building the app.

 The connection wasn't working with the button and ViewController.
 I found out I created my file incorrectly and redid it.
+I also needed to delete old connections correctly.
+Learned why GitHub is important and how to use it.

 ## License